armkeh/principles-of-programming-languages/README.md

 ## October

+  - October 7th

+      - Homework 4 is now posted.
+          - Testing and Docker setup are included immediately this time.
+      - A sample solution is now in place in the homework 2 document.
+      - Notes from last week's Wednesday tutorial and lecture are now posted; sorry for the delay.

   - October 6th
     The notes on infinite data in Scala have been updated with the developments from Monday's tutorial.
 This content will be reviewed